Best Restaurants in Split 2026: Konobas, Seafood & Fine Dining

 Zrno Soli — best upscale seafood

-A Michelin-listed restaurant at the ACI Marina with panoramic sea views and fresh local catches with modern preparation.
+A Michelin-listed restaurant at the ACI Marina, approximately 2 km west of the old town.
+Panoramic sea views and fresh local catches with precise modern preparation.
+The tasting menu (approximately €70–90 per person as of 2026) is the best way to experience the kitchen’s range.
 One of the most highly regarded seafood restaurants in Split.

 • Mains: €25–40+

-• Best for: Elevated seafood; splurge dinners
+• Best for: Elevated seafood; splurge dinners; celebrations

 Konoba Fetivi — best traditional seafood konoba